pgtipping/Synthalyst/memory-bank/activeContext.md

 - Need to ensure all API routes have proper error handling and validation
 - Should implement comprehensive testing for all components
 - Need to address any remaining type errors in NextAuth.js integration
+- Ensure all dynamic route handlers follow Next.js 15 requirements by using Promise<{ id: string }> for params

 ## Training plan generation functionality improvements